BalletBoyz is the brainchild of Michael Nunn and Billy Trevitt who founded the company in 2000.

 Michael and Billy met at the Royal Ballet Upper School and joined the Royal Ballet together in 1987.
-During their twelve years at The Royal Ballet between them they danced all the Principal roles.
+During their twelve years at The Royal Ballet they danced all the Principal roles between them.

 In 2000 they co-founded BalletBoyz.
 They danced all over the world for ten years and won numerous awards and accolades working with leading dancers, choreographers and designers.

 2010 saw their retirement from the stage and the first edition of the groundbreaking project theTALENT.
 Michael and Billy selected eight young male dancers from a variety of backgrounds and worked with them closely, mentoring and coaching to create a company of first-class performers.
-Now in its fifth year, the Company has expanded to ten dancers and regularly tours the UK and internationally.
+Now in its eighth year, the Company has expanded to ten dancers and regularly tours both nationally in the UK and internationally.
 In 2013 BalletBoyz won the National Dance Award for Best Independent Company.

 As well as their extensive repertoire of stage works Michael and Billy have created numerous arts documentaries for television including BalletBoyz I & II, Strictly Bolshoi, The Royal Ballet in Cuba, BalletBoyz: The Next Generation and BalletBoyz: The Rite of Spring, as well as forty short films for Channel 4’s Random Acts strand.
 They have won numerous awards for their film work including an International Emmy, Rose d’Or and Golden Prague.
 In 2012 they crossed the Atlantic to make A Chance to Dance, a seven-part TV series for US network Ovation, co-produced by Nigel Lythgoe.